Best Buy's 24-hour flash sale includes deals on laptops, smart TVs, headphones and more

-To save you a little time we went through the deals to highlight some of the best offers so that you can find the right deals for you.
+To save you a little time we went through the deals to highlight some of the best offers.
 Check out a few of our favorite offers from Best Buy's flash sale below.

-Get up to 40 hours of battery life with Beats Solo 3 by Dr. Dre.
-Take calls, control your music and more with on-ear controls and stay on-the-go with Fast Fuel, a 5-minute charge that will give you 3 hours of playback when you don't have time for a full charge.
+Get up to 40 hours of battery life with the Beats Solo3 by Dr. Dre.
+Take calls, control your music and more with on-ear controls and stay on-the-go with Fast Fuel, a five-minute charge that will give you three hours of playback when you don't have time for a full charge.

-Featuring Ultra Essential PQ technology, Dolby Vision HDR, a 480 motion rate and DTS Virtual:X audio, this TV brings a full cinematic experience to your home with vivid colors, 4K resolution and a bezel-less design.
-Stream all your favorites and take advantage of voice controls with Alexa.
+Featuring 4K resolution, Dolby Vision HDR and DTS Virtual:X audio, this smart TV promises vivid colors and a bezel-less design.
+Stream all your favorites via the Fire TV interface and take advantage of voice controls with Alexa.

-Set a schedule and let this Shark robovac clean debris on all the surfaces in your home.
-It features a tri-brush system that combines side brushes, channel brushes and a multi-surface brushroll to get everything clean.
+Set a schedule and let this Shark robovac clear up all the floors in your home.
+Its tri-brush system combines side brushes, channel brushes and a multisurface brush roll to get everything clean.

 Find the right angle to stream all your favorites.
-Featuring a four-sided micro-edge display and dual speakers with audio by B&O, this 2-in-1 is both flexible and portable so that you can stay productive or bring entertainment with you wherever you go.
+Featuring an 11th-gen Core i5 chip, a 512GB solid-state drive and dual speakers with audio by B&O, this two-in-one is both flexible and portable, so you can stay productive or be entertained wherever you go.

 Other great deals happening now: